P Prentice

 Licensing in California — the actual rule

-1. Register as an apprentice with a sponsor (UA JATC, PHCC chapter, or DOL-registered employer).
+1. Register as an apprentice with a sponsor (UA JATC, PHCC chapter, or registered employer).

 How to apply (the actual sequence)